spack/spack-tutorial/tutorial_environments.rst

 Libc and compilers
 ^^^^^^^^^^^^^^^^^^

-At the moment, Spack doesn't own" the libc used to deploy software, and treats compiler toolchains as node attributes.
-This will change in future versions, but for the time being Spack uses packages like ``glibc`` and ``gcc-runtime`` packages to manage consistency requirements among runtimes.
+*Spack doesn't own the libc used to deploy software, and treats compiler toolchains as node attributes*.

-These do not represent separate installs from source, but represent aspects of the compiler Spack used for the install.
+This will change in future versions, but for the time being Spack uses packages like ``glibc`` and ``gcc-runtime`` to manage consistency requirements among different runtimes.
 For the rest of this section, we will ignore these components and focus on the rest of the install.

 ^^^^^^^^^^^^^
 Binary caches